Article - RareWine Academy

 What Does VAT Mean For My Investment?

-As a private individual, your only option to invest in wine without VAT is to have the wines delivered duty-free, and exempted tax and VAT to a bonded warehouse.
-RareWine Invest operates Nordic Freeport located north of Aalborg, Denmark, which is the only bonded warehouse in the EU that allow private individuals to store wine and spirits without customs duties, taxes and VAT.
+The only way for a private individual to invest in wine without paying VAT is to store the wines in a bonded warehouse where they are exempt from duties, taxes, and VAT.
+RareWine Invest operates Nordic Freeport, located north of Aalborg, Denmark, the only bonded EU warehouse that allows private individuals to store wine and spirits free from customs duties, taxes, and VAT.
+Also, through Nordic Freeport, we provide storage at a bonded warehouse in the United Kingdom.

 How Should Investment Wine Be Stored?